CLFP Committees

 Agricultural Production Committee

-Responsible for serving the membership in all matters pertaining to agricultural chemicals and agricultural technology.
-To provide guidance to the staff regarding the annual compilation of pesticide schedules and forms.
-Hold discussions with State and Federal agencies concerning pesticide legislation, policy, and interpretations.
-When necessary, develops testimony for hearings on pesticide legislation pertinent to the industry.
+Industry experts in agricultural production serve the membership in all matters and address a variety of issues related to agricultural technology and chemicals, crop protection and food safety.
+Provides technical analysis on pesticide issues and additional issues that affect the growers who supply raw products to the food processing industry.
+Holds discussions with State and Federal agencies concerning pesticide legislation, policy, and interpretations, and when necessary, develops testimony for hearings on pesticide legislation pertinent to the industry.
 Maintains liaison, as needed, with pesticide manufacturers concerning product specifications, usage, etc.

 Energy Resources Committee

-Responsible for serving the membership in all matters pertaining to energy.
-It advises the staff of actions taking place in the areas of energy which affect the food processing industry and develops recommendations for presentations to the Board of Directors.
+This committee is actively involved in a wide range of energy issues in CA, including rate-setting proceedings before the Public Utilities Commission, energy efficiency programs, demand response tariffs, and research programs.
+The prime objective is to ensure that food processors receive fair and reasonable rates and obtain reliable quality service.
+Advises the staff of actions taking place in the areas of energy which affect the food processing industry and develops recommendations for presentations to the Board of Directors.
 It is the responsibility of the Committee to conduct a thorough review of research needs in its area of responsibility.
 Actively promotes energy efficiency and conservation programs.

 Environmental Committee

-Responsible for serving the membership in all matters pertaining to the environment.
+California has one of the most rigorous environmental regulatory regimes in the nation, posing significant challenges for food processors.
+Closely monitors the myriad of regulations and proposed legislation regarding air quality, greenhouse gas emissions, wastewater, byproduct management, solid waste recycling, toxics, and more.
 Advises the staff of actions taking place in the area of environmental issues affecting the food processing industry and develops recommendations for presentations to the Board of Directors.
 The Committee conducts a thorough review of research needs in its area of responsibility, which include Air Quality, Water Resources, and Solid Waste.

 Labor & Employment Committee